Before They Know Why They Came

 Week One at Music Together

-They sit in a circle, the music begins,
+We sit in a circle, the music begins,

 Some parents lean forward, some fold themselves in.

-Grownups start singing, some eager, some shy,
+We start singing together, some eager, some shy,

-Their voices unsure, but willing to try.
+Our voices unsure, but willing to try.

 One child is cautious, another is free,

-We laugh and keep going—without a demand.
+We laugh and keep going—no requirement to fill.

 There’s shaking of shakers, a stomp, a tiptoe,

-A protest, a giggle, a loud, certain “NO.”
+Sweet singing voices and a loud, certain “NO.”

 And no one stops singing.
 No one corrects.